Skip to content

 9: The White House

 Although the White House is closed to the public today except for tours, this wasn’t always the case.
-Until the early 20th century, visiting the white house was one of the most common things to do in Washington, D.C.
+Until the early 20th century, visiting the white house was one of the most common things in Washington, D.C.
 The public would follow presidents home after their inauguration to celebrate.

 Things to do in Washington, D.C. - White House